 It is important to understand that not all physicians on the Cleveland Clinic and Regional hospital medical staff are in the EHP Plus networks.
 It is the member's responsibility to verify and obtain the most current network participation each time services are obtained.
-The most current provider information can be found on the EHP website at employeehealthplan. clevelandclinic.org or the Aetna website at aetna.com.
+The most current provider information can be found in the provider directory located in your Aetna Health account.
+Please visit Aetna.com to login or to create a member account.
+You may also contact the EHP Customer Service Unit or the Aetna Concierge for assistance in finding in-network providers.